 - The asparagus is quickly cooked for one minute in the pasta water (follow the package instructions) at the end of the orzo pasta cooking time.
 Rinse the drained orzo and asparagus with cold water.
 Easy, huh?
 This is my new favorite way to cook vegetables with any kind of pasta, and you’ll still have crunchy asparagus!

 - When you toast the pine nuts, don’t get on the phone or start any big projects 🙂 It literally takes seconds on medium-high heat to see the first evidence of browning, then turn the burner off.
 Stir constantly with a wooden spoon, and the nuts will continue to brown as you toss and stir.

 - This is a nice salad to have with a sandwich.
-Like a turkey burger (skip the cranberry) or maybe a super good BLT made with Naan bread, or even some Italian Frittata or Meatballs in Marinara Sauce!
+Like a turkey burger (skip the cranberry) or maybe a super good BLT made with Naan bread, a fresh Fig Prosciutto Pizza with Arugula, or even some Italian Frittata or Meatballs in Marinara Sauce!